-SEC MC No. 15, Series of 2017 was released in December 2017 which mandates all publicly-Listed companies to submit an Integrated Annual Corporate Governance Report (I-ACGR) on or before

-May 30 of the following year for every year that the company remains listed in the PSE, covering all relevant information for the preceding year.
+SEC MC No. 15, Series of 2017 was released in December 2017 which mandates all publicly-Listed companies to submit an Integrated Annual Corporate Governance Report (I-ACGR) on or before May 30 of the following year for every year that the company remains listed in the PSE, covering all relevant information for the preceding year.

-The I-ACGR supersedes the Annual Corporate Governance Report (ACGR) last submitted for the year 2016 to the SEC and the Compliance Report on Corporate Governance last submitted for the year 2016 to the PSE.
-The company submitted its I-ACGR for the year 2017 on May 30, 2018.
-For the year 2018, the company will submit its I-ACGR on or before May 30, 2019.
+The I-ACGR supersedes the ACGR last submitted for the year 2016 to the SEC and the Compliance Report on Corporate Governance last submitted for the year 2016 to the PSE.
+The Company submitted its I-ACGR for the year 2017 on 30 May 2018.
+For the fiscal year 2018, the Company submitted its I-ACGR on 30 May 2019.

-As of December 31, 2018, PHINMA Energy has substantially complied with the principles and best practices contained in the Manual on Good Corporate Governance.
+As of 31 December 2018, The Company has substantially complied with the principles and best practices contained in the Manual on Good Corporate Governance.
 There were no sanctions imposed on any director, officer or employee for non-compliance of the Manual.
+The Company is taking further steps to enhance adherence to principles and practices of good corporate governance.